 It was at the lower of the two lakes that the nakedness of the day got ratcheted up.
 First we went skinny dipping in the shallow water, careful to avoid being sucked down into the muddy bottom, then somehow decided that it was a good idea to hike naked from there.
 Definitely Spice’s idea.
-The trail was really cool from there, ducking and dodging around trees rather than cutting through them.
+The trail beyond was really cool, ducking and dodging around trees rather than cutting through them.
 The greenery was close in, sunlight barely reaching the floor, making it feel like an obstacle course.
 Up and down, squishing in mud, hopping over one two three creeks.
 It wasn’t fast progress, but it was engaging.
 The bugs were too numerous and our nakedness too complete to allow for a break, so the miles washed away without much focus beyond putting my feet on stable ground and keeping mosquitos off of my exposed cheeks.

 As we approached the last set of switchbacks.
 I heard the distinctive squawk of children drifting from high above and appreciated the fortune of this fair warning.
 I stopped Spice when she rounded the corner and we casually re-clothed ourselves, thinking that we had plenty of time.
 However, not a minute later, a gaggle of kids of varying ages scrolled by.
 Whew, that was lucky.
 Surprising adults with nakedness while hiking is one thing, but surprising kids might be a sex offense for all I know.
 Dodged a bullet there.